rancher/opni-docs/docs/installation/opni/backends.md

 Follow these steps to enable Monitoring from the Opni dashboard:

-1. Navigate to the Opni dashboard
+1. Navigate to the Opni dashboard.

 To access the dashboard, you can port-forward: